Why Concrete Fails

 Pitting, Flaking and Staining

 When the top layer flakes away, the concrete surface is left patchy and pitted.

 Moisture is concrete's strongest enemy.
 It seeps into the pores of untreated concrete, and when temperatures drop, especially during freeze-thaw cycles, that trapped moisture expands as it turns to ice.
 This expansion destroys the pores and weakens the concrete.
 This results in concrete slabs that can pit and flake.
 Concrete's porous nature also makes it susceptible to staining when left untreated.

 As a homeowner, you don't just have to worry about your own concrete slabs; you should be concerned with the slabs that make up the street that goes past your house.

 During colder months, your street's slabs contract, opening up the joints between them.
 Those joints then become filled with pebbles and other debris.
 Then, when the warm weather returns, the slabs expand again - only the joints that were designed to absorb this expansion are now filled with material that won't compress.
 This leaves the expansion pressure nowhere to go except up your driveway.
 This "street creep," as it is known, exerts incredible pressure on your home and can cause all sorts of problems.

 Contact us today for a concrete repair estimate

 Whatever the cause of your concrete problem, we have an effective solution.
-Sure-Dry, LLC offers concrete repair for settlement, sinking, and cracks.
+Sure-Dry offers concrete repair for settlement, sinking, and cracks.
 We will assess your property and recommend the best solution for your driveway, patio, or any concrete slab that needs repair.
 Call us today at 1-844-252-7767 or contact us online for a free estimate in Green Bay, Appleton, Oshkosh, Sheboygan, Fond Du Lac, Wausau, Manitowoc, Neenah, Stevens Point, Wisconsin Rapids and the nearby areas.